Your first step to opening your own business is to visit or call the Zoning Office.

 The advantages to moving your business to Reading are clear; there are 100 million people who have easy access to your business.
 The City is only 55 miles from Philadelphia, 125 miles from New York and 145 miles from Washington D.C.
 The City has a skilled and diverse work force.
 You’ll find that doing business in the City will be most cost efficient as we have many sites and buildings to match your needs.
-For additional information, contact the Reading Redevelopment Authority at 610-655-6025 or visit their website.
+For additional information, contact the Greater Reading Economic Development Partnership at http://www.greaterreading.com/” and the Reading Redevelopment Authority at http://readingredevelopmentauthority.org/

 Information on Economic Development in the Reading area can be found on the Greater Reading Economic Partnership website.

-Anyone who is interested in zoning information is encouraged to visit our office in City Hall, room 3-03.
+Anyone who is interested in zoning information is encouraged to contact the Zoning Administrator at 610-655-6505.

-You must visit the Citizens Service Center in City Hall, room 1-27 to apply for you new business license.
+You must visit the Citizens Service Center in City Hall, room 1-27 to apply for a new business license.

 At this time, the City does not have any programs that can be offered to private landlords.